-- Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, it means that when the packet reaches the real server it expects it to own the VIP.
+- Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, this means that when the packet reaches the real server it expects it to own the VIP.
 This means you need to make sure the real server responds to the VIP, but does not respond to ARP requests.
-Please refer to pages 27 & 56 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs.
-No extra subnets or routes are required on the network - The real server must be configured to respond to both the VIP & its own IP address - Port translation is not possible in DR mode i.e. have a different RIP port than the VIP port
+Please refer to pages 27 35 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs, no extra subnets or routes are required on the network - The real server must be configured to respond to its own IP address & the VIP - Port translation is not possible in DR mode i.e. have a different RIP port than the VIP port - Administration of the load balancers is via any active IP address